English Language Arts Materials Collections for Instructionally Embedded States

 one sweater

-three objects or pictures that are associated with the clothes category
+three objects or pictures that are unassociated with the food category

 three pairs of familiar, identical objects